arifkhan10/Enkoat-Project/README.md

 ---

 ## ✨ Features
-- 🧾 Quote submission form for contractors
+- 🧾 Quote submission form for contractors (**NOTE** I am using MongoDB Atlas.
+When a user submits the Quote Form, they can navigate to the Reports page and see their entry added to the table in real-time.)
 - 📊 Performance dashboard with charts:
   - State-wise distribution
   - Roof-type-wise breakdown